definitelyme/asset-generator-flutter/README.md

 > <https://www.buymeacoffee.com/flutter.gen>

 PS. if you need add any features or find problem please let me know.
+All credits for this extension go to <https://github.com/sumate-sdk>

 <br />
 <br />